Utopiancapitalist/utopiancapitalist.github.io/_posts/2020-08-04-Serendipity.markdown

 to take your breath away.

 And yet it does
-leaving you tired
+leaving you tired,
-weak at the knees
+weak at the knees,
 a slobbering, slick kiss
 from that dog who,
 for a moment,
 tamed the tabby.